 Singapores Botanic Garden is today a UNESCO WORLD HERITAGE Site.
 Sir Stamford Raffles laid out the first botanical garden in Fort Canning in 1822.
 The present site was chosen in 1859.
 With 160 years of botanical experience, the 82 hectare garden today plays an important role as a tropical botanical institute in Singapore.

 In the Middle Ages, gingerbread was only available in pharmacies and monasteries.
 Honey was the only sweet available and with medicinal herb juices baked, the gingerbread was considered a speciality, which one did not eat frequently.
 The typical spices came a little later, when e.g. cinnamon and pimento came over from the Orient.

-…popular in Japan as Gyoza and in Korea as Mandu.
-It’s similar to Maultaschen in Germany, Piroggen in eastern Europe and Pelmeni from Russia.
+It's not a big deal to make.
+Jiaozi are popular in Japan as Gyoza and in Korea as Mandu.
+It’s similar to Maultaschen in Germany, Piroggen in Eastern Europe and Pelmeni from Russia.

 Today you get three recipes for fabulous spreads and one for marinated Feta cheese.
 You need a little more money for 200g cream cheese (Philadelphia) and 200g feta, but at the end you get a large amount that will be enough for three to four days for dinner.
 Add some freshly baked bread, cucumber and tomatoes - delicious!

 Deepavali or “Diwali” or the “Festival of Lights”, is a celebration that marks the triumph of good over evil.